wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 console.log(`today is ${getDateNameOfToday()}!`);
 ```

-If you run `package-b/index.js` using node you'll see the function is working even if `package-b` doesn't explicitly have `dayjs` dependency.
+If you run `package-b/index.js` using node, you’ll see the proper output even if `package-b` doesn't explicitly have `dayjs` dependency.

 ```bash
 $ node packages/package-b/index.js
 today is Saturday!
 ```

 ## Bonus tip: Shared devDependencies